shapely/shapely/docs/geometry.rst

 ~~~~~~~~~~~~

 For convenience, the ``Geometry`` class can be constructed with a WKT (Well-Known Text)
-or WKB (Well-Known Binary) representation of your geometry:
+or WKB (Well-Known Binary) representation of a geometry:

 .. code:: python